fashion-ai-dev/docs/docs/developer-guide/initial-setup/api/index.md

+---
+unlisted: true
+---

 # API Integration

 Set up direct API integration with FashionAI for complete control over your implementation.

 ## Overview

-The FashionAI API provides RESTful endpoints for product management, search, and recommendations.
+The FashionAI API provides RESTful endpoints for search and recommendations.
 This guide walks you through the initial API setup.

 ## Prerequisites